livingdocsIO/documentation/content/learn/glossary.md

 ##### Embedded Design

-An "Embedded Design" lives inside of a Livingdocs channel configuration, therefore every "Embedded Design" is unique per project.
+An "Embedded Design" lives inside of a project configuration, therefore every "Embedded Design" is unique per project.
 Another design type is a [Referenced Design](#referenced-design).

 ##### Referenced Design